-Benjamin is mainly known on the internet for his site designs but his passion for products is not new since he created his first project when he was 15 years old.
+Benjamin is a multidisciplinary designer at Bureau Benjamin mainly known on the internet for his site designs but his passion for products is not new since he created his first project when he was 15 years old.

 How did you get started as a designer?

 I started designing out of necessity.
 I deeply wanted to create something and I remember one day my dad came home with the 03 version of Photoshop.
 I was so fascinated, I spent 3 days looking for the rectangular marquee tool.